github-education-resources/graduation/_data/arinerron/arinerron.md

 name: Aaron Esau
 institution: Tigard High School
 profile_pic: arinerron2-filled.png
-quote: "If you think your users are idiots, only idiots will use it." -Linus Torvalds
+quote: If you think your users are idiots, only idiots will use it. -Linus Torvalds
 github_user: Arinerron
 ---